gedw99/sc-gio/doc/7-binaries.md

 Upgrades

+- Need a way request this from the console / GUI.

 - You just rerun the Root bootstrap and it will get any new binaires.

 - For Insiders you dont have to worry about process slipstreaming or blue / green deployments because NATS will buffer until the binary is replaced.
 Have to check this is really true in practice.